utmccombs/AffiliationSecurity/README.md

 ## Using Affiliation Security

-Once installed, you'll want to setup your first Affiliation Security Rule.
+Once installed, you'll want to set up your first Affiliation Security Rule.
 To do so, follow these instructions:

 1. Create a checkbox field on the Account object that will be used to control access to a business unit
   * Only the System Administrator profile should have access to this field